SlipperyJ/spaceport/README.md

 As the system designer
 So that the software can be used for many different spaceports
-I would like a default airport capacity that can be overridden as appropriate
+I would like a default spaceport capacity that can be overridden as appropriate

 As the system designer
 So that the software can account for variations in spaceport docking pad size